 This is followed by a debrief meeting where another 20-30 minutes is spent writing down all the different hazards people found.

-Having a long list of items you can systematically move through for a piece of equipment is a great idea but it doesn't work very well when you are walking through a site or the company shop.
+The same goes for having a long list of items you can systematically move through for a piece of equipment.
+It is a great idea but it doesn't work very well when you are walking through a site

 Watch this video to learn how to create short, focused, and meaningful inspections that will give your company the results you need.